 EMC Ranks as a Top Workplace

-EMC Insurance Companies ranked No. 12 in the large company category in the Iowa Top 100 Workplaces survey conducted by The Des Moines Register and WorkplaceDynamics.
-EMC was previously ranked on the national Top Workplaces list in 2012.
-Top Workplaces are determined solely on employee feedback.
-Feedback from the survey highlighted the excellent pay and benefits package offered to EMC employees.
+EMC Insurance Companies ranked No. 16 in the large company category in the 2015 Iowa Top 100 Workplaces survey conducted by The Des Moines Register and WorkplaceDynamics.
+Feedback from the survey highlighted the excellent work-life balance and benefits package offered to EMC employees.
 Read more

 EMC Jumps to No. 4 in 40 Best Companies for Leaders List

 For the third consecutive year, EMC is listed as one of the 40 best companies for leaders in the January/February 2015 issue of Chief Executive magazine.
 EMC ranks 4th this year, jumping from 26th in 2014, and remains listed among notable companies including GE, IBM and P&G.

 EMCI Named ‘Most Trustworthy Financial’ Company by Forbes